-- b.
-Applicable privacy laws, including those laws protecting the confidentiality of education records such as the federal Family Educational Rights and Privacy Act (FERPA), the Illinois School Student Records Act, the Illinois Mental Health and Developmental Disabilities Confidentiality Act, and their respective regulations. - c.
-Board policy Visitors (5015).
-Visitors may not disrupt the educational process. - 4.
-If the visitor is a parent/guardian, he or she will be afforded reasonable access as described above for the purpose of: - a.
+- 4. If the visitor is a parent/guardian, he or she will be afforded reasonable access as described above for the purpose of: - a.
 Observing his or her child in the child's current educational placement, services, or program, or - b.
 Visiting an educational placement or program proposed for the child by the IEP team. - 5.
-If the visitor is an independent educational evaluator or a qualified professional retained by or on behalf of a parent or child, he or she will be afforded reasonable access as described above for the purpose of conducting an evaluation of the child, the child's performance, the child's current educational program, placement, services, or environment, or any educational program, placement, services, or environment proposed for the child, including interviews of educational personnel, child observations, assessments, tests, or assessments of the child's educational program, services, or placement or of any educational program proposed by the IEP team, services, or placement.
-Reasonable testing or assessment materials may be brought onto school grounds and used by the independent educational evaluator or qualified professional during the evaluation.
-Audio and/or video recording devices (including but not limited to tape recorders, video cameras, computers with recording capabilities, and picture phones) are prohibited, unless deemed necessary and appropriate by the student's IEP team.
-If one (1) or more interviews of school personnel are part of the evaluation, the interviews must be conducted at a mutually agreed upon time, date, and place that do not interfere with the school employee's school duties.
-An interview with a staff member by as part of an evaluation will be limited to a total of one (1) hour, unless a longer duration of time is necessary as determined by the student's IEP team.
-The building principal or designee may limit interviews to personnel having information relevant to the child's current educational services, program, or placement or to a proposed educational service, program, or placement.
+If the visitor is an independent educational evaluator or a qualified professional retained by or on behalf of a parent or child, he or she must be afforded reasonable access of sufficient duration and scope for the purpose of conducting an evaluation of the child, the child's performance, the child's current educational program, placement, services, or environment, or any educational program, placement, services, or environment proposed for the child, including interviews of educational personnel, child observations, assessments, tests, or assessments of the child's educational program, services, or placement or of any educational program proposed by the IEP team, services, or placement.
+If one or more interviews of school personnel are part of the evaluation, the interviews must be conducted at a mutually agreed upon time, date, and place that do not interfere with the school employee's school duties.
+The Building Principal or designee may limit interviews to personnel having information relevant to the child's current educational services, program, or placement or to a proposed educational service, program, or placement. - 6.
+Prior to visiting a school, school building, or school facility, a visitor must complete, Request to Access Classroom(s) or Personnel for Special Education Evaluation and/or Observation Purposes.
+This form serves to: - a.
+Inform the Building Principal or designee in writing of the proposed visit(s), the purpose, and the duration, and - b.
+Identify requested dates/times for the visit(s) to facilitate scheduling. - 7.
+The student's parent/guardian must consent in writing to the student being interviewed by the named evaluator as part of a visit.
+The parent/guardian will grant this consent by completing the Request to Access Classroom(s) or Personnel for Special Education Evaluation and/or Observation Purposes form contained in these procedures.